Please review this information before you submit an order form or a contact form.

 This depends on your order details and how long the proofing process takes.
-Standard production time is up to 4 weeks after your proof is confirmed and your order is paid.
+Standard production time is around 4 weeks after your proof is confirmed and your order is paid.
 This timeline may increase during heavy production seasons and does not include the time required for processing, in-house quality checks, or shipping time.

 Orders containing special finishes, packaging services, and/or quantities greater than 500 pins may be subject to longer production times.

 If you request a physical production sample be made before mass production, this can potentially double your turnaround time.
 Most clients approve mass production from the digital proof.

 If you are ordering pins for a special event, holiday, or seasonal release - please give yourself 2 months lead time.
 While we always push to get your orders out within the standard timeframe, unexpected delays can happen when it comes to custom production.

 DO I HAVE TO PAY FOR MY ORDER UP-FRONT?

 When you submit your order details, your invoice is created and emailed to you for payment.
 Your digital proof will be included with your invoice and your payment will act as your "proof approval" to move your order into production.